 2. Ignore the barking

-Ignore your dog's barking until he stops completely.
+Ignore your dog's barking until he stops.
 Which means that you do not give him any attention at all, no talking, no looking, no petting or touching when he is barking.
-Your attention will only reward him for barking.
+Your focus will only reward him for barking.

 When he finally stops and quiets down, even to take a breath, reward him with a treat.